-EIGHTEENTH STREET-SEWER alterations and improvements, between East river and Avenue A, and new sewer in Avenue C, between Sixteenth and Eighteenth streets, etc. Area of assessment: Parts of the Fitteenth, Seventeenth and Eighteenth Wards, as follows: North side of Ninth street, from Third avenue to Stuyvesant street; both sides of Tenth street and Eleventh street, from Second to Fourth avenue; both sides of Twelfth street, from Second avenue to Broadway; both sides of Thirteenth and Fourteenth streets, from Second to Fourth avenue; both sides of Fifteenth street, from Avenue A to First avenue, and from Second avenue to Fourth avenue; both sides of Sixteenth street, from Avenue A to Union place; both sides of Seventeenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street; from Broadway to East river; both sides of Nineteenth street; from Broadway to East of Avenue B; both sides of Twentieth street; from First to Fourth avenue, and from Avenue B to about 150 feet east of Avenue B; both sides of Twenteenth to Seventeenth to Seventeenth to Seventeenth to First avenue, from Fitteenth to Fourth avenue, from Fitteenth to Fitteenth street; both sides of Avenue C, from Sixteenth to Bighteenth street; both sides of Livingston place, from Fifteenth to Seventeenth street; both sides of Fourth avenue, from Tenth to Twenty-first street; east side of Fourth avenue, from Tenth to Twenty-first street; both sides of Fourth avenue, from Tenth to Twenty-first street; both sides of Fourth avenue, from Tenth to Twenty-first street; east side of Fou
+EIGHTEENTH STREET-SEWER alterations and improvements, between East river and Avenue A, and new sewer in Avenue C, between Sixteenth and Eighteenth streets, etc. Area of assessment: Parts of the Fifteenth, Seventeenth and Eighteenth streets, etc. Area of assessment: Parts of the Fifteenth, Seventeenth and Eighteenth Wards, as follows: North side of Ninth street, from Third avenue to Stuyvesant street; both sides of Tenth street and Eleventh street, from Second avenue to Broadway; both sides of Thirteenth and Fourteenth streets, from Second to Fourth avenue; both sides of Fifteenth street, from Avenue A to First avenue, and from Second avenue to Fourth avenue; both sides of Sixteenth street, from Avenue A to Union place; both sides of Seventeenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street, from Broadway to East river; both sides of Nineteenth street; both sides of Avenue, and from Avenue A to about 130 feet east of Avenue B; both sides of Twenty-first street; from First to Fourth avenue, and from Avenue B, to about 130 feet east of Avenue B, from Sixteenth to Twenty-first street; both sides of Avenue C, from Sixteenth to Seventeenth to Sixteenth to Seventeenth to Eighteenth street; both sides of Avenue, from First to Fourth avenue, from Fourteenth to First avenue, from First street; east side of Fourth avenue, from Tenth to Twenty-first street; east side of Fourth avenue, from Tenth to Thirteenth street; both sides of Fourth avenue, from Tenth to Thirteenth street; both sides of Fourth avenue, from Tenth to Thirteenth street; both sides of Fourth avenue, from Tenth to Thirteenth street;